 REDWOODS – Ages 8-10.
 The world in which to learn becomes much bigger for students in this group yet their self-discovery is becoming more influenced by external sources.
 Teachers in this group support building academic confidence and skill-building and an awareness/appreciation for mindfulness, self-love and courage.

 EVERGREENS – Ages 10-12.
 With more mature brains and on the cusp of a physiological transformation, Evergreens are encouraged to challenge themselves to achieve their potential, have awareness of their social and cultural surroundings supported by teachers who can hold space for social/emotional growth balanced with academic rigor.

 13-14 AGE CLASS (to be named in Fall of 2018).
-Students in this age are in an explosive creative phase and are beginning to see the adult world in their future and they are encouraged to know that through the practice of: project planning, critical thinking, failure and success, they will build the academic, social and cultural skills required to use their hearts, minds and voices to be innovators and catalysts through the next phase of life.
+Students in this age are in an explosive creative phase and are beginning to see the adult world in their future.
+They are encouraged to know that through the practice of: project planning, critical thinking, failure and success, they will build the academic, social and cultural skills required to use their hearts, minds and voices to be innovators and catalysts through the next phase of life.
 The teachers, mentors & coaches who work with these students have high-expectations with an abundance of trust.
 This program may be a full-time or hybrid schedule based on the family’s selection.
 Click here to see the scheduling options.